lagbolt/library/A Cookbook of Catalog Errors.md

 Calgary PL has ~20 works by Gabriel Garcia Marquez, some of which I checked by hand.

-No 041 or 546 field:  "De l'amour et autres demons"; "Love in the Time of Cholera"; and "News of a Kidnapping", at which point I stopped checking.
+These titles have no 041 or 546 field:  "De l'amour et autres demons"; "Love in the Time of Cholera"; and "News of a Kidnapping", at which point I stopped checking.

 "Torrijos" appears to have a badly formatted 041 -- but this doesn't appear to affect searching.